Living Wage Overview

 To Report Violations of the Living Wage Law

 Anyone who believes they have information about a County contractor violating the Living Wage Law can call a dedicated hotline in the Comptroller’s Office.
 The hotline, which can be reached by calling 516-571-WAGE, will connect callers directly with staff in the Comptroller’s Office during business hours so complaints can be submitted.
 Callers will also be able to make inquiries about the living wage law, such as how to find out if their job is covered.

 The Current Living Wage

-As of August 1, 2016 the Living Wage is $15.78 an hour or $13.73 with health benefits.
-This rate will stay in effect until August 1, 2017, when it will be adjusted upward by a percentage equal to the change in the New York Metropolitan Area All Urban Index (NY CPI-U) as promulgated by the Bureau of Labor Statistics of the U.S. Department of Labor (CPI) for the period of June of the preceding year to June of the current year.
+As of August 1, 2019 the Living Wage is $16.76 an hour without health benefits or $14.51 per hour with health benefits.
+This rate will stay in effect until July 31, 2020, when it will be adjusted upward by a percentage equal to the change in the New York Metropolitan Area All Urban Index (NY CPI-U) as promulgated by the Bureau of Labor Statistics of the U.S. Department of Labor (CPI) for the period of June of the preceding year to June of the current year.
 In no event shall such wage increase be greater than three and one-half percent.

 Health Benefits Supplement

 Covered employees are entitled to receive either health benefits or a health benefit supplement of $2.25 per hour.

 Paid Days Off